-An appeal can be made by a student who has been suspended or dismissed.
+An appeal can be made by a student who has been suspended.
 The appeal must be presented in writing to the Academic Standards Committee and should fully describe the extenuating circumstances on which the appeal is based.
 The appeal should be supported by documentation.
 An appeal should be made as soon as possible, but no later than one month, before registration for the next semester.
 A meeting is scheduled for the student to meet with the committee.
 After the meeting, the student will be notified in writing of the committee’s decision.

 Note: There is no appeal process for students who have reached their maximum aggregate hours of 180.

-For the purpose of this policy, all attempted undergraduate and graduate attempted college level credit hours are included in both the Pace and Maximum Timeframe measurements, inclusive of credit hours associated with all repeated coursework.
+For the purpose of this policy, all attempted undergraduate college level credit hours are included in both the Pace and Maximum Timeframe measurements, inclusive of credit hours associated with all repeated coursework.
 Additionally, all attempted undergraduate remedial / developmental (R&D) coursework is included in the R&D 30 attempted credit hour limitation, inclusive of credit hours associated with all repeated R&D coursework.

 When determining a student’s enrollment status for Federal Title IV purposes, LOC may pay for repeated coursework through the above specified financial aid programs.
 However, LOC cannot pay for more than one repetition of a previously passed course.
 The Tennessee Education Lottery Scholarship Program has additional rules as related to repeated coursework.